Great stuff, laminating. Makes anything water resistant, dry erase, fade resistant, moderately chew proof…

 You’ll find three types in our stores-

 First up is 1.5 millimeter, the standard.
-Prefect for just about anything.
+Perfect for just about anything.
 Bulletin board sets?
 1.5 mil.
 Shopping list or menu for your fridge?
 1.5 mil.
 Printouts you’ll be using outside?
 1.5 mil.
 Line signs?
 You get the idea.

 3 millimeter.
 Twice as thick.
 When you are wanting a tight seal on thicker objects (file folder games; I’m looking at you).
 Photo collages.
 Got a lot of layers?
 3 mil.
 Or when want things to last practically foreeeeevver.

 We also have a pouch laminator.
 This one’s special.
 Unlike the standard, you’re limited to the sizes of pouches on hand.
-But the plastic is hard, and much thicker.
+But the plastic is hard and much thicker.
 Also, some are magnets!
 Ask about this for bookmarks, id cards and so on.

 Things to do-

 Spare us the glitter if you can.
 It gets everywhere.
-We’re serous.
+We’re serious.
 It shows up days later, even if we clean out the machine.
 Seal it with something first.
 Give it a good hard shake before you bag it to bring in.
 (Outside means less glitter on your carpets, FYI.)

 Do ask before you laminate the first time with us.
 Each machine as idiosyncrasies.
 The two I’m used to are prime examples: one pulls strongly to the right and has occasional bubbling issues on the top side, the other simply stops sealing after forty feet.
-Neither one likes it’s buttons pressed in the middle.
+Neither one likes its buttons pressed in the middle.
 Or just skip the hassle entirely with drop off service.
 Call for current rates.